pennlabs/infrastructure/cdk/kittyhawk/README.md

 > - `GIT_SHA`: the sha of the latest commit

 ### Adding Kittyhawk to the CI
 The deploy job (`DeployJob`) in [Kraken](https://github.com/pennlabs/infrastructure/tree/master/cdk/kraken) would handle the yaml file generation process.
-For more information, see the kraken
+For more information, see the [kraken documentation](https://kraken.pennlabs.org/).

 ## Example
-The [kittyhawk-demo repository](https://github.com/joyliu-q/kittyhawk-demos) contains examples of current Penn labs product application deployed with Kittyhawk, along with their generated yaml.

 A sample `main.ts` file is included below, covering the more common use cases for Penn Labs products:

 ```